bigsky77/vive-website/posts/ftx.md

 Over the past month, I've begun to explore DOTA 2.
 Part of my interest comes from a strong desire to design and build block-chain based games.
 To build games, you need to play games.
 I've also seen that many of the most succesful people in crypto are former high-level video game or online poker players.

 Possibly the most important aspect of modern day esports is the idea of the [Elo Rating System](http://www.glicko.net/research/acjpaper.pdf).
 This system assigns each player a score based on past performance.
-When players with different scores compete the system can then predictthe likely hood of victory for the player with the higher cumulative score.
+When players with different scores compete the system can then predict the likely hood of victory for the player with the higher cumulative score.

-Human achievment and performance will continually move closer and closer to ELO type ranking systems.
+Human achievement and performance will continually move closer and closer to ELO type ranking systems.
 This will be especially true for our economic lives.
 What is crypto if not a massive ELO ranking system where participants are rewarded based on their interactions.

-My biggest takeway from this last week was that while I spent the last three years learning everything about crypto, what I really should have been studying was Twitter.
-Scrolling based platforms and matching algorythms dictates our current reality far more than the blockchain.
+My biggest takeaway from this last week was that while I spent the last three years learning everything about crypto, what I really should have been studying was Twitter.
+Scrolling based platforms and matching algorithms dictates our current reality far more than the blockchain.